ironhack-labs/lab-express-spotify/readme.md

 To avoid making our API keys public, we don't want to add and commit them.
 We'll use a package named `dotenv` for that.

 It is imported at the very beginning of `app.js`.
-All that is left to do is to create a `.env` file and add your keys inside:
+All that is left to do is to add your keys in the `.env` file.

 ```
 CLIENT_ID=<your clientId goes here>
 CLIENT_SECRET=<your clientSecret goes here>
 ```

+:zap: The `.env` is referred to in the `.gitignore` file so you're safe!

 :fire: _Styling should be the last thing you focus on.
 Functionality first!_ 🙏🏻